o3de/o3de-extras/Projects/ROS2NavigationExample/README.md

 - The instructions will be based off of a common base folder: $DEMO_BASE.
 For the steps below, we will use DEMO_BASE of ~/ for simplicty.
 - This current project has been fetched to $DEMO_BASE
-- You have [ROS2 Galactic](https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html) installed and sourced
+- You have [ROS2 Galactic](https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html) or [ROS2 Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) installed and sourced
-  - for debian package Galactic installation, in your bash console, run `source /opt/ros/galactic/setup.bash`
+  - for debian package Galactic installation, in your bash console, run:
+     - For ROS2 Galactic: `source /opt/ros/galactic/setup.bash`
+     - For ROS2 Humble: `source /opt/ros/humble/setup.bash`
   - you could also add this line to your `.profile` or `.bashrc`
   - check if ROS 2 is sourced in your current console with `echo $ROS_DISTRO`.
-You should see `galactic`.
+You should see `galactic` or `humble`.

 ### 1. Clone O3DE (or install) and register the engine